Annyv2/docs/articles/client-platforms/meteor.md

 AUTH0_DOMAIN=${account.namespace}
 ````

-Our meteor package then reads the information from this `.env` file and creates a Lock instance.
+Our meteor package reads this information and creates a Lock instance with these settings.

 ### 3. Implement the login

-To implement the login, call the `.show()` method of Auth0's `lock` instance on the client side of Meteor.
+To implement the login, call the `.show()` method of Auth0's `lock` instance on the client of your Meteor project.

 ```js
 #app.js file